Ethylene detection

 Use of ethylene

-The gas is a component of some pesticides and is used in the food industry to ripen unripe stored fruit such as apples, tomatoes or bananas.
+The gas is a component of some pesticides and is used in the food industry to ripen stored fruit such as apples, tomatoes or bananas.

 Properties of ethylene

-Precise measuring devices from Compur for ethylene
+Accurate ethylene measuring devices from Compur

 Dr. Josef von Stackelberg